Careers: Spotlight on Horticulture (Key Accounts Manager - Horticulture)

 Tell us about your career to date.

 My passion for horticulture began over 30 years ago, working in market gardens in North Otago.
-I later earned a B.Com Hort and Diploma in Horticultural Management from Lincoln University, then spent 10 years working in consultancy in the Nelson Tasman district leading to a career in research, development, and technical advisory roles.
+I later earned a B.Com Hort and a Diploma in Horticultural Management from Lincoln University, then spent 10 years working in consultancy in the Nelson Tasman district, leading to a career in research, development, and technical advisory roles.

 What led you back to Farmlands?